How can I get my child assessed?

 After the assessment is completed, the assessment team will meet with the family to explain results, provide diagnoses, make recommendations, and answer questions.
 Please feel free to invite other family members and/or professionals who work with your child.

-Within a month you will recieve a report that will cover the assessment outcomes, diagnoses, and practical recommendations for interventions specific to your child's strengths and challenges.
+In 4 - 6 weeks you will receive a report that will cover the assessment outcomes, diagnoses, and practical recommendations for interventions specific to your child's strengths and challenges.

 For more information please contact: